scala/scala-lang/blog/_posts/2016-05-06-multiversal-equality.md

 Here are some nice properties of the proposal

  1. It is _opt-in_.
-To get safe checking, developers have to annotate classes that should allow comparisons only between their instances with `@equalityClass`, or they have to define implicit `Eq` instances by hand.
+To get safe checking, developers have to annotate with `@equalityClass` classes that should allow comparisons only between their instances, or they have to define implicit `Eq` instances by hand.
  2. It is backwards compatible.
-Without `@equalityClass` annotations equality works as before.
+Without developer-provided `Eq` instances, equality works as before.
  3. It carries no run-time cost compared to universal equality.
 Indeed the run-time behavior of equality is not affected at all.
  4. It has no problems with parametricity, variance, or bottom types.